Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

-  An increased proportion of the global DNS resolution traffic being served by only a few entities means that the privacy considerations for end users are highly dependant on the privacy policies and practices of those entities.
-Many of the issues around centralisation are discussed in [@centralisation-and-data-sovereignty].
+  An increased proportion of the global DNS resolution traffic being served by only a few entities means that the privacy considerations for end users are highly dependent on the privacy policies and practices of those entities.
+Many of the issues around centralization are discussed in [@centralisation-and-data-sovereignty].

 ##### Dynamic Discovery of DoH and Strict DoT